 Identify individuals, events and aspects of the past that have significance in the present.
-HASS - (Humanities & Social Sciences) How do people contribute to their unique Unit - Our Unique Communities Identify and describe aspects of their community that have changed and remained the same over time.
+Identify and describe aspects of their community that have changed and remained the same over time.
 Explain how and why people participate in and contribute to their communities.
 Identify a point of view about the importance of different celebrations and commemorations to different groups.
 Pose questions and locate and collect information from sources, including observations to answer questions and draw simple conclusions.
 Sequence information about events and the lives of individuals in chronological order.
 Communicate their ideas, findings and conclusions in visual and written forms using simple discipline-specific terms.
-TECHNOLOGIES - Digital Unit: Arcade Paradise In this unit, students will investigate how forces and the properties of materials affect the behaviour of a product or system, make an arcade style game, and design a games environment in which it can be used.
-They will explore the role of people in engineering technology occupations and how they address factors that meet client needs.

-Mrs Woodward - hbjoh0@eg.edu.au

-AusLan
+TECHNOLOGIES - Digital Unit - What digital systems do you use?
+In this unit, students explore and use a range of digital systems including peripheral devices and create a digital solution (an interactive guessing game) using a visual programming language.
+Mrs Woodward - hbjoh0@eq.edu.au

+AUSLAN

 This term in Auslan, Karalee students will be learning many 'High Frequency Words'.
 These are words that are frequently used throughout sentences.
 The HFW will be explicitly taught and then as a whole class we will place these HFW into sentences.
 This will begin to create flow for the students in their interactions with each other.
 Finger spelling the letters of the alphabet, number counting, colours, animals, manners and greetings will all continue to be revised.
 These basic Auslan skills will continue to be developed through discussions together, movement and song.

 Mrs Knight - bknig83@eq.edu.au

 MUSIC

 Unit - Music of different lands &

 cultures

 Students will compare the expectations and requirements of performers and audiences in different cultural settings.
 They will sing the chorus and verse in extended forms.
 Students will rehearse a new recorder piece focussing on the extension of melodic movement to include notes leaping.

 Mrs Myatt - kmyat3@eq.edu.au

 HPE - (Health & Physical Education)

 Health: